mitchweaver/bonsai/README.md

 GNU GLibc is massively bloated and a poor choice for static linking.
 [Musl-libc](http://musl-libc.org) is a fresh lightweight alternative that was [designed from the ground up](https://www.musl-libc.org/intro.html) to be used with static linking.

+Just take a look at this simple [hello world](http://0x0.st/zpbd.png) comparison.

+Applications statically-linked
-Applications statically-linked with musl carefully avoid pulling in large amounts of code or data that the application will not use and have no runtime dependencies.
+with musl carefully avoid pulling in large amounts of code or data that the application will not use and have no runtime dependencies.
 Many programs need patching to compile